atmajs/atma-io/readme.md

     ]
 });
 ```
-Each middleware has unique name and is registerd in this way:
+Each middleware has unique name and is registered in this way:
 ```ts
 import { File } from 'atma-io'
 File.middleware['coffee'] = {